Medical Displays for PACS & Imaging Workstation Integrators

 Total rollout cost Lower unit price but higher support and commissioning overhead.
 Lower total cost via fewer field issues and less re-validation effort.

-Typical Integration Scenarios
+Typical PACS Workstation Deployment Scenarios

-These are common deployment paths for PACS vendors and integrators building standardized workstation environments.
+Common deployment paths for PACS vendors and integrators building standardized workstation environments.

 Pilot workstation build

-Validation & documentation alignment
+Validation and documentation alignment

-Multi-site rollout (dual / triple displays)
+Multi-site rollout

-Lifecycle supply & controlled change
+Lifecycle supply and controlled change

-Maintain stable availability to support long-term PACS workstation programs and standardized deployments.
+Maintain stable availability for long-term workstation deployment.

 Multi-site rollout of PACS diagnostic workstations with dual medical displays in a hospital imaging department

-Recommended Medical Display Categories
+Recommended Display Categories for PACS Workstations

 Reshin MD52G diagnostic monitor displaying mammography image for breast cancer screening and diagnosis.